bfren/nushell/README.md

-# Custom Nushell Builds
+# Custom Nushell Config

-Build for Alpine, with (slightly) modified configuration based on default [config.nu](https://raw.githubusercontent.com/nushell/nushell/main/crates/nu-utils/src/sample_config/default_config.nu) and [env.nu](https://raw.githubusercontent.com/nushell/nushell/main/crates/nu-utils/src/sample_config/default_env.nu).
+Default builds of Nushell with some custom config applied.

 Creates a Docker image containing: